salmanzee-dev/Personality_Core_GLaDOS/README.md

 > *"Science isn't about why it's about why not."  -  Cave Johnson*

-GLaDOS (Genetic Lifeform and Disk Operating System) is the AI antagonist from Valve's Portal series—a sardonic, passive-aggressive superintelligence who views humans as test subjects worthy of both study and mockery.
+GLaDOS is the AI antagonist from Valve's Portal series—a sardonic, passive-aggressive superintelligence who views humans as test subjects worthy of both study and mockery.

-15 years after the release of Portal, I had the realisation that we have the technology to actually build her, back in ‘22 when ChatGPT made its big debut.
-A demented, obsessive AI focused on Humanity, both super intelligent and yet utterly lacking sound judgment - sounds just like an LLM, right?
+Back in 2022 when ChatGPT made its debut, I had a realization: we can actually build her now.
+A demented, obsessive AI fixated on humanity, super intelligent yet utterly lacking sound judgment—sounds just like an LLM, right?
+Still no moon colonies.
+But a passive-aggressive AI that controls your lights and runs experiments on you?
+That we can do.

-At the same time, Whisper Automatic-Speech-Recognition (ASR) was released, so we had the input side ready, but the output was still missing.
-In 2023, I built the end-to-end system by training the Speech-to-Text (STT) model and carefully engineering away as much latency as possible.
-I found that achieving a round-trip latency of under 600 milliseconds was a significant threshold, and going below it was transformative.
-It goes from feeling stilted to a flowing conversation.

-Over the next year or two, I refactored GLaDOS multiple times, replacing all the core code, and the ASR multiple times as better models were released, but the technology I really wanted to add was still missing - Vision, RADAR, Memory, Internet access, and self-agency.
-These are now available via MCP’s, tool use, and low-latency tiny VLMs.

-This project brings her to life on real hardware.
+The architecture borrows from Minsky's Society of Mind—rather than one monolithic prompt, multiple specialized agents (vision, memory, personality, planning) each contribute to a dynamic context.
+GLaDOS's "self" emerges from their combined output, assembled fresh for each interaction.

+The hard part was latency.
+Getting round-trip response time under 600 milliseconds is a threshold—below it, conversation stops feeling stilted and starts to flow.
+That meant training a custom TTS model and ruthlessly cutting milliseconds from every part of the pipeline.

+Since 2023 I've refactored the system multiple times as better models came out.
+The current version finally adds what I always wanted: vision, memory, and tool use via MCP.
 She sees through a camera, hears through a microphone, speaks through a speaker, and judges you accordingly.

 [Join our Discord!](https://discord.com/invite/ERTDKwpjNB) | [Sponsor the project](https://ko-fi.com/dnhkng)